 I've been making these crispy salt and pepper shrimp for years because it's an easy recipe to make and always spectacularly good.
 I started with this recipe from Tom Douglas, but swapped in standard shrimp for spot prawns and peeled them (his recipe calls for leaving the shell on).

 Pair these as a main dish with cooked rice or Mashed Red Potatoes and Chinese Cucumber Salad for a knock-out meal!
-Serve as a crowd pleasing appetizer.
+Serve as a crowd pleasing appetizer with spicy Remoulade Sauce for dipping.
 Or pile them into charred corn tortillas for the best Shrimp Tacos you've ever tasted!